 Fix a dripping faucet asap!

 Faucets that constantly drip aren’t just annoying, they actually waste a lot of water!
 A single faucet that’s leaking or dripping can actually waste 20 gallons of water per day!
-So, make sure to fix any dripping faucets as soon as possible.
+So, make sure to fix any dripping kitchen or bathroom faucets as soon as possible.

 Switch off the faucet when brushing your teeth